|Syracuse University||Syracuse University

 A program with ALA accreditation means that they have met proper standards in many phases of education for optimal library skills and knowledge.
 Many states require graduate-level education in library science that has accreditation.
 In lieu of designation by the ALA, it may also be recognized by the AASL.

-Campus-based and online ALA-Accredited library science degrees in Tennessee
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Tennessee

 Trevecca Nazarene University